1915 Wartime Censorship Satire | Garment

 Size:

-100% ring-spun cotton | Pearlized, tear-away label | Oeko-Tex certified | Unisex
+100% ring-spun cotton | Pearlized tear-away label | Oeko-Tex certified | Unisex